Breastfeeding

 Why is breast milk so valuable for my baby?

-• Breast milk contains all the essential nutrients in the right quality and quantity that an infant needs for healthy growth.
+• Breast milk contains all the important nutrients in the right quality and quantity that an infant needs for healthy growth.

 • It is easily digestible and adapts to the growing nutritional needs of the infant during development.

-• It contains special defenses and protective substances that protect a child from diseases, such as diarrhea and otitis media.
+• It contains special defense and protective substances that protect a child from illnesses, e.g. diarrhea and middle ear infections.

 • Breastfeeding can protect the baby from pathogens and later allergies.